-Faculty/Institute: Faculty of Environment
+Faculty of Environment

-Course title: Environmental Microbiology
+Environmental Microbiology

-Course code: KTEV/0ENMI
+KTEV/0ENMI

-ECTS: 8
+8

-Level of course: bachelor
+bachelor

-Teacher: doc.
+doc.
 Ing.
 Josef Trögl, Ph.D.

-Term: Winter, summer
+Winter, summer

-Language of instruction: English
+English

-Lectures/exercises: 2/0 per week
+2/0 per week

-Completion: written credit test
+written credit test

-Course goal: Introduction to microbiology with focus on the roles of microorganisms in the environment and their application
+Introduction to microbiology with focus on the roles of microorganisms in the environment and their application

-Abstract: The first part of the course presents introduction into general microbiology (evolution and taxonomy, cell structure, proliferation, metabolism, genetics, physiology).
+The first part of the course presents introduction into general microbiology (evolution and taxonomy, cell structure, proliferation, metabolism, genetics, physiology).
 The second part is focused on microorganisms in the environment, their relation to other organisms (competition, important symbioses), ecological factors affecting their distribution and their main roles in the environmental processes.
 The third part is focused on environmental applications of microorganisms (waste-water treatment, bioremediation, waste decomposition, biosensing).

-Introduction to general microbiology, evolution and taxonomy Cytology and morphology of microorganisms Proliferation of microorganism, growth curve Introduction to microbial metabolism Introduction to microbial genetics Introduction to microbial physiology Environmental microbiology 1 - ecology, strategies, roles, competition Environmental microbiology 2 - microorganisms in soil and air Environmental microbiology 3 - microorganisms is water Environmental biotechnology 1 - biodegradation and bioremediation of pollutants, biosensing Environmental biotechnology 2 - waste-water treatment, waste decomposition Environmental biotechnology 3 - alternatives to chemical technologies (biofuels, bioplastics) Research and development in the field, future perspectives
+1. Introduction to general microbiology, evolution and taxonomy 2.
+Cytology and morphology of microorganisms

+3. Proliferation of microorganism, growth curve 4.
+Introduction to microbial metabolism 5.
+Introduction to microbial genetics 6.
+Introduction to microbial physiology 7.
+Environmental microbiology 1 - ecology, strategies, roles, competition

+8. Environmental microbiology 2 - microorganisms in soil and air 9.
+Environmental microbiology 3 - microorganisms is water 10.
+Environmental biotechnology 1 - biodegradation and bioremediation of pollutants, biosensing 11.
+Environmental biotechnology 2 - waste-water treatment, waste decomposition 12.
+Environmental biotechnology 3 - alternatives to chemical technologies (biofuels, bioplastics) 13.
+Research and development in the field, future perspectives